 This is a loan program for small businesses with less than 500 employees, private non-profits, 501(c)(19) veteran organizations and certain businesses from specific industries with more than 500 employees if it meets the qualifying size standards.
 This is a forgivable loan as long as 75% of the loan is used for payroll AND headcount, salaries and wages do not decrease.
 If headcount, salaries, or wages decrease, then the amount of the loan that is forgivable decreases.
 The other 25% of the loan may be used for payroll costs, interest on mortgage, rent, and utilities.
-There are several banks that have reached the maximum limit for the number of applications accepted.
-These banks may start accepting applications in the future.
-Please check with your bank for a current status.
+This program closed August 8, 2020.

-The SBA is providing a deferment for current SBA Serviced Home and Business Disaster Loans that are in “regular servicing” status.
+The SBA is providing a deferment for current SBA Service Home and Business Disaster Loans that are in “regular servicing” status.
 Interest will still accrue during this time period and all automatic payments will still be processed.
-However, all payments will not be due until December 20, 2020.
+However, all payments will not be due until December 31, 2020.

 The SBA will automatically pay for the principal, interest, and fees for any current 7(a), 504, and microloans and any new 7(a), 504, and microloan issued before September 27, 2020.